yaochen01/Linear-Regression/README.md

 # Linear-Regression
-Linear Regression Model in Rstudio
+Linear Regression Model in Rstudio to predict housing prices in Toronto.